 — IEEE Std.
 802.1X-2010 (Clause 9) specifies the MACsec Key Agreement (MKA) protocol, where the secret key derived from EAP is the Connectivity Association Key (CAK).
 The CAK is used to discover other PAEs attached to the same LAN, to confirm mutual possession of a CAK and hence prove a past mutual authentication, and to agree the secret keys used by a datagram security services.
 The CAK can either be derived from an EAP exchange, or pre-shared between a set of stations that are authorized to communicate between themselves.

 — IEEE Std.
 802.11-2012 [B9] describes the use of IEEE Std.
 802.1X, where the secret key derived from EAP is the Master Session Key (MSK).
 The MSK is used as the basis to protect 4-Way Handshake and Group Key Handshake protocols, which are encapsulated in EAPOL-KEY message types defined in IEEE Std.
 802.1X-2010.

+— ETSI TS 102-887-2[BXX] defines a node-to-node pairwise link key establishment protocol.

-as follows.
+Update Table 20 as follows.

-Table –KMP Protocols
+Table 20 –KMP Protocols following IEEE Std.
+802.1X